Habet/datamotus.github.io/_posts/2019-12-20-Shapley-value-regression.md

   )}
 ```

-First, we need to calculate the Shapley value for each independent
+<p> First, we need to calculate the Shapley value for each independent
 variable using the functions above:

 ``` {.r}